reversebias/mitosis/README.md

 ## Toolchain set-up

 A cofiguration file that came with the SDK needs to be changed.
-Assuming you installed gcc with apt, the compiler root path needs to be changed in /components/toolchain/gcc/Makefile.posix, the line:
+Assuming you installed gcc-arm with apt, the compiler root path needs to be changed in /components/toolchain/gcc/Makefile.posix, the line:
 ```
 GNU_INSTALL_ROOT := /usr/local/gcc-arm-none-eabi-4_9-2015q1
 ```